Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 ## 4. Create Immutable Data

 This step is optional.
-It writes an [IPFS CID](https://proto.school/anatomy-of-a-cid/01) to the tokens `token_document_url` field.
+It writes a [IPFS CID](https://proto.school/anatomy-of-a-cid/01) to the tokens `token_document_url` field.
 This field is often used to display a URL associated with the token, and is limited by the 223 bytes of the OP_RETURN.
 By moving that data to a JSON file linked by the CID, an unlimited amount of data can be captured, while retaining the immutable nature of the `token_document_url` field.

 - Generate a JSON file containing any information that should be captured in the immutable data.
 - Upload the JSON object to IPFS, which results in a CID.